Alcohol abuse: Mechanisms

+Cultural influences

-Individualistic cultures such as the United States or Australia are amongst some of the highest consumers of alcohol in the whole world, however this rate of consumption does not necessarily coincide with the rate of abuse as countries like Russia which are highly collectivist see the highest rates of Alcoholism.
+Individualistic cultures such as the United States or Australia are amongst some of the highest consumers of alcohol in the whole world, however this rate of consumption does not necessarily coincide with the rate of abuse as countries like Russia which are highly collectivist see the highest rates of alcohol use disorder.
 Research suggests that people who score highly on individualism, a trait commonly fostered by the culture, report a lower rate of alcohol abuse and alcohol related disorders so much so that the association was negative, however a higher average consumption of alcohol per week.
 It is implied that individuals will drink more in a given setting, or on average because they are less receptive towards negative social attitudes surrounding excessive consumption.
 This however acts on another component, by where individualism protects from maladaptive consumption by lowering the need to drink socially.
 The final axis by which individualism protects from abusive consumption is that it promotes higher degrees of individualization and achievement values which promote personally suited rewards, this allow the individual to be more cognizant of potential alcohol abuse, and therefore protect from damaging mentalities in those who already identify as drinkers.

-Alcohol abuse also has a variety of biosocial implications, such as the physiologically effects of a detox, how the detox period interacts with ones social life and how these interactions can make beating alcoholism a complex, difficult process.
-Alcohol abuse can lead to a number of physical issues and may even create a mental health condition, leading to a double classification for the alcoholic.
+Alcohol use disorder also has a variety of biosocial implications, such as the physiologically effects of a detox, how the detox period interacts with ones social life and how these interactions can make overcoming addiction a complex, difficult process.
+Alcohol use disorder can lead to a number of physical issues and may even create a mental health condition, leading to a double classification for the alcoholic.
 The stress, the social perceptions of these issues may reinforce abusive drinking habits.
-Alcoholism is the most severe form of alcohol dependence and abuse, it is often in fact a complicated hereditary disease.
-While it can run it families this is only a correlation and does not prove that the inherited factors play a role.
-Genetic influences on its genesis are suggested by numerous different sources of evidence.
-Alcoholism among adopted people has a stronger correlation with their biological parents than with their adopted parents, according to adoption research.
-Alcohol especially has a large effect on young and developing brains and chances of further abuse, the culture surrounding the acceptable age of drinking therefore can be a biosocial factor.
-This however isn't always preventable, alcohol when consumed during pregnancy is profoundly damaging.
-The umbilical cord allows the mother's blood alcohol to reach the infant.
-Consumption of alcohol during pregnancy can result in miscarriage, and a number of physical and cognitive that can last a lifetime to the child.
-Therefore the biological implications of alcohol abuse are also further reaching than just the physical issues experienced by the consumer.